xat/castnow/README.md

 ### interested in being a castnow maintainer?

-I currently don't have that much time to maintain this project and also lost some interest (to be honest).
+I currently don't have that much time to maintain this project and have also lost some interest (to be honest).
 Main reason is that we have had a new TV for a few months that supports casting directly to it using DLNA \(you may wanna checkout [dlnacast](https://github.com/xat/dlnacast)).
-Feel free to contact me \( [simon@sope.io](simon@sope.io) ) if you want to be added as maintainer to castnow.
+Feel free to contact me \( [simon@sope.io](simon@sope.io) ) if you want to be added as a maintainer to castnow.

 ### usage